 India’s powerloom industry has almost always been one of the pillars of the domestic economy.
 It drives employment and foreign exchange earnings better than any other current industry.
 When indirect employment figures are tallied, nearly 7 million jobs are supported by this industry every year.
+An estimated 60% of Indian cloth is produced through the decentralized power loom sector making it a lifeline to its textile industry.

 Important Powerloom Plastics Industry Statistics